 When you are a business owner, there are a lot of things to consider about your business.
 The type of business, color schemes, and even the type of people that you want working for you are big issues.
 Something like whether or not to hire in-house bookkeeping is a big decision that you shouldn’t make blindly.
-We want to give you things to think about when considering this potential life changing decision.
+Here, you’ll find a list of qualifications to think about when hiring a bookkeeper that will keep you protected and correctly informed.

 As we have mentioned before, in this blog, hiring someone to keep track of the books requires a certain skill.
 They have to be very knowledgeable in the tax field, on top of being able to balance bank statements, process payroll, accounts receivable and payable as well as many more tasks.
 The size of your company will determine how often you will see this person whether it is full-time, part-time or if they work from home.
 Also, hiring the wrong person to do this could end in disaster.